saptarshe-sinha/saptarshe-sinha/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm Saptarshe Sinha, and I'm passionate about web development and data structures and algorithms (DSA).
-Currently, I'm diving deep into the world of Next.js to enhance my skills and build amazing web applications.
+I'm Saptarshe Sinha, a passionate individual with a keen interest in Web Development and Data Structures & Algorithms (DSA).
+Currently, I'm on a thrilling journey at the crossroads of Web Development where I'm creating engaging & responsive web applications while constantly honing my propblem-solving skills through DSA challenges.
+My code tells a story, where creativity meets logic, resulting in captivating web applications and problem-solving skills.

 ## 🔧 Technologies & Tools
+- Python, Java
 - HTML, CSS, JavaScript
 - React.js
 - Next.js